Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 **Result:**

-This libxml-based tool produces a warning about an “invalid tag plaintext”, but keeps the markup completely unchanged:
+This libxml-based tool produces a warning about an “invalid tag plaintext” but keeps the markup completely unchanged:

 ```html
 <p><b>hello<plaintext>world!</plaintext></b></p>